Definition

 • Rogue security software.
 This is a type of malware that tricks targets into paying for the fake removal of malware.

 • Dumpster diving.
-This is a social engineering attack whereby a person searches a company's trash to find information, such as passwords or access codes written on sticky notes or scraps of paper, that could be used to infiltrate the organization's network.
+Dumpster diving is a social engineering attack, as depicted in Figure 3, that involves searching a company's trash to find information such as passwords or access codes written on sticky notes or scraps of paper that could be used to infiltrate the organization's network.

 • Pharming.
-With this type of online fraud, a cybercriminal installs malicious code on a computer or server that automatically directs the user to a fake website, where the user may be tricked into providing personal information.
+With pharming, a type of online fraud, a cybercriminal installs malicious code on a computer or server that automatically directs the user to a fake website, where the user might be tricked into providing personal information.

 Examples of social engineering attacks